Welcome to

 and as tall as 10 or 12 inches!

-up shop on location loaded with camera
+photographer would set up shop on location loaded with camera

 and